 In the context of a specific training activity, it may be acceptable to call people “trainees” (or even “learners”), but the use of the word “learner” to refer to people generally in the organisation is not appropriate.
 First, it simply reinforces the message that “learning=schooling” and that L&D’s role is to school people, but, more importantly, as the role of L&D in the modern workplace expands from purely training to helping and supporting people to do their current jobs as well as improve and develop in many different ways, it is much more appropriate to refer to them as “colleagues”, “employees”, “workers” or simply “people” – just like everyone else does!

-This is actually the one small – but key – action that can start to make a difference and demonstrate your commitment to providing an enabling and supporting L&D service.
-Of course, to build a continuous learning culture requires a lot more than that – as we will see in Chapter 2.
+This is actually the one small – but key – action that can start to make a difference and demonstrate your commitment to providing a modern L&D service.